LarryByrd89/new-password-generator/README.md

 # RANDOM PASSWORD GENERATOR

-- This is a Random Password Generator where you can generate your customized passwords randomly with different constraints as uppercase, lowercase, length, numbers, special characters and copy the generated password.
+- This Random Password Generator will be able to generate your customized passwords randomly with different characters such as uppercase, lowercase, length, numbers, special characters for optimal security confidence.

 ##  Features :